Parent page: Altium Concord Pro

 Things to be aware of:

-- By default, all Concord Pro users will be able to see the project.
-If you want to lock access down to a specific set of users and/or groups, you must first uncheck the Everyone in the team option.
+- By default, all Workspace users will be able to see the project.
+If you want to lock access down to a specific set of users and/or groups, you must first select No access in the drop-down menu of the Workspace Members entry.

 - The owner of a project has permanent Read/Write access.

-Functional operations associated with projects are available from the menu on the Projects page, and include the ability to open, move, edit, clone, watch and remove a managed project.
+Functional operations associated with projects are available from the menu on the Designs page, and include the ability to open, move, edit, clone, watch and remove a Workspace project.
 The menu also is available from the button of a selected project entry:

 Open a Project